-F. Site Plan
+G. Site Plan

-A Technical Review is required for Medium- and Large-scale solar energy systems prior to building permit approval.
-Site Plan documents shall include:
+Site Plan documents shall include, but not limited to signed off by a licensed Engineer in the State of Indiana:

-1. Property lines and physical features, including roads, for the project site;

-2. Proposed changes to the landscape of the site, grading, vegetation clearing and planting, exterior lighting, screening vegetation or structures;

-3. Blueprints or drawings of the solar energy system showing the proposed layout of the system, the distance between the proposed solar collector and all property lines, and the tallest finished height of the solar collector;

-4. Name, address, and contact information for proposed system installer;
+- 1. Property lines and physical features, including roads, for the project site; - 2.
+Proposed changes to the landscape of the site, grading, vegetation clearing and planting, exterior lighting, screening vegetation or structures; - 3.
+Drawings of the Solar energy System showing the proposed layout of the system, the distance between the proposed solar collector and all property lines, and the tallest finished height of the solar collector. - 4.
+Name, and address of property owners; - 5.
+Zoning district designation for the parcel(s) of land comprising the project site. - 6.
+Documentation that the Applicant has submitted notification to the utility company of the Applicant's intent to install an interconnected customer-owned generator.

-5. Name, address, phone number and signature of the project proponent, as well as all co-proponents or property owners, if any;

-6. Zoning district designation for the parcel(s) of land comprising the project site.

-7. Documentation that the owner has submitted notification to the utility company of the customer's intent to install an interconnected customer-owned generator.
 Off-grid systems are exempt from this requirement.

-G. Abandonment and Decommissioning Requirements
+H. Abandonment and Decommissioning Requirements